pixelstew/gatsby-paginate/readme.md

 This is a simple template which might be used in [use case 1](#eg1) above to replace the index of a blog with a paginated list of posts.

-The `pathContext` object which contains the following 5 keys is passed to the template;
+The `pageContext` object which contains the following 5 keys is passed to the template;

 1. `group` - (arr) an array containing the number of edges/nodes specified in the `pageLength` option.
 1. `index` - (int) this is the index of the edge/node.